 Each committee member serves until the next Board appointment and until a successor is named.
-The President, with Board approval, may remove a committee member when it benefits the Corporation.
+With Board approval, the President may remove a committee member when it benefits the Corporation.

 Filling Vacancies

 If there are vacancies on any committee, they can be filled in the same manner as the initial appointments.